synerg5g/Pyramis/README.rst

 ⚡️ Quick start
 ===========

-   Please read our `Pyramis Keyword Reference <docs/pyramis-keywords.rst>`_ for a complete list of processing keywords.
+   Please read our `Pyramis Keyword Reference <docs/pyramis-keywords.rst>`_ for tips on writing Pyramis specifications

 The recommended workflow is as follows: